-Lactarius rufus, also know as Red-hot Lactarius, is a small to medium-sized agaric has a dull reddish brown cap, creamy white gills and exudes milk that remains white.
-The flesh tastes very hot after about 30 seconds, but can be eaten only after being salted and then pickled.
+Lactarius rufus, also know as Red-hot Lactarius, is a small to medium-sized agaric that has a dull reddish-brown cap, creamy white gills and exudes milk that remains white.
+The flesh tastes very hot after about 30 seconds but can be eaten only after being salted and then pickled.

-first creamy white, later more similarly colored as the cap, sub-decurrent, which means they travel partially down the stem and are fairly crowded.
+first creamy white, later more similarly coloured as the cap, sub-decurrent, which means they travel partially down the stem and are fairly crowded.
 Spores

 are off white.
 Stem

-is similarly colored as the cap or more pallid, smooth and tapers off and darkens toward the base.
+is similarly coloured as the cap or more pallid, smooth and tapers off and darkens toward the base.
 The mushroom has no ring.

 Lactarus hepaticus exudes white milk that stains yellow as it dries.